-- No. of grid points over one order of magnitude in radius: Default number of grid points for every order of magnitude in size space. - Max no. of grid points over one order of magnitude in radius: The maximum allowed number of grid points in size space. - Min no. of grid points over one order of magnitude in radius: The minimum allowed number of grid points in size space. - Max relative volume fraction of subcritical particles allowed to dissolve in one time step: The portion of the volume fraction that can be ignored when determining the time step. - Max relative radius change: The maximum value allowed for relative radius change in one time step. - Relative radius change for avoiding class collision: Set a limit on the time step. - Max overall volume change: This defines the maximum absolute (not ratio) change of the volume fraction allowed during one time step. - Max relative change of nucleation rate in logarithmic scale: This parameter ensures accuracy for the evolution of effective nucleation rate. - Max relative change of critical radius: Used to place a constraint on how fast the critical radium can vary, and thus put a limit on time step - Min radius for a nucleus to be considered as a particle: The cut-off lower limit of precipitate radius. - Max time step during heating stages: The upper limit of the time step that has been enforced in the heating stages.
+Name Details Max no. of grid points over one order of magnitude in radius The maximum allowed number of grid points in size space.
+The default is 200.0.
+Min no. of grid points over one order of magnitude in radius The minimum allowed number of grid points in size space.
+The default is 100.0.
+Max relative volume fraction of subcritical particles allowed to dissolve in one time step The portion of the volume fraction that can be ignored when determining the time step.
+The default is 0.01.
+Max relative radius change The maximum value allowed for relative radius change in one time step.
+The default is 0.01.
+Relative radius change for avoiding class collision Set a limit on the time step.
+The default is 0.5.
+Max overall volume change This defines the maximum absolute (not ratio) change of the volume fraction allowed during one time step.
+The default is 0.001.
+Max relative change of nucleation rate in logarithmic scale This parameter ensures accuracy for the evolution of effective nucleation rate.
+The default is 0.5.
+Max relative change of critical radius Used to place a constraint on how fast the critical radium can vary, and thus put a limit on time step.
+The default is 0.1.
+Min radius for a nucleus to be considered as a particle The cut-off lower limit of precipitate radius.
+The default is 5.0E-10 m.
+Max time step during heating stages The upper limit of the time step that has been enforced in the heating stages.
+The default is 1.0 s.